by Richard McPartland

 The benefits of collaborative working are transforming the architecture, construction and engineering industries beyond recognition.
 However, with an increasing reliance on digital systems and assets, comes a need to develop an appropriate and proportionate approach to security across the project lifecycle.
-Here we look at some of the considerations and the practicalities of adopting such an approach...
+As the headlines in recent days have shown you ignore security considerations at your peril.
+Here we look at some of the considerations and the practicalities of adopting a security-minded approach.

 Introducing PAS 1192-5